justin4v/ZettelNotes/Book Reading/设计模式GoF/创建型/Factory Method.md

 - Creator relies on its subclasses to define the factory method so that it returns an instance of the appropriate ConcreteProduct.

 # Consequences
-Factory methods eliminate the need to bind application-specific classes into your code.
+Factory methods *eliminate the need to bind application-specific classes into your code*.
 The code only deals with the Product interface; therefore it can work with any user-defined ConcreteProduct classes.

 A potential disadvantage of factory methods is that clients might have to subclass the Creator class just to create a particular ConcreteProduct object.